oDNAudio/oDNAudio.github.io/index.md

   </tr>
 </table>

 I am a PhD candidate in Economics at the Vienna University of Economics and Business (WU Wien).
-My research revolves around applying **econometric methods** to investigate **environmental** issues, including deforestation dynamics, environmental impacts of mining and other industries, and projecting greenhouse gas emissions.
+In my research I apply **econometric methods** to investigate **environmental issues**, including deforestation dynamics in the tropics, environmental impacts of mining and other industries, and projecting greenhouse gas emissions.

 I am also Senior Data Scientist at [World Data Lab](https://worlddata.io/), where I am the Data Lead for the [World Emissions Clock](https://worldemissions.io/).